Pulsed radio emission from a Central Compact Object: Detection of radio pulsations from 1E 1207.4 5209

-Ten members of this class are currently confirmed\footnote{\url{http://www.iasf-milano.inaf.it/~deluca/cco/main.htm} }.
-Among them, 1E~1207.4$-$5209 in the SNR PKS~1209$-$51/52 (G296.5+10.0) is archetype.
-The associated SNR has an estimated age of $\sim$2–20 kyr~\cite{Roger1988, Eppens2024} and a distance of just $\sim$1.4 kpc~\cite{Eppens2024}.
+1E~1207.4$-$5209 is an archetypal CCO.
+Its associated SNR PKS~1209$-$51/52 (G296.5+10.0) has an estimated age of $\sim$14 kyr~\cite{Eppens2024} and a distance of just $\sim$1.4 kpc~\cite{Eppens2024}.
 It exhibits 424-ms X-ray pulses~\cite{Zavlin2000}, confirming its neutron-star nature, and unusual absorption features in its spectrum~\cite{Sanwal2002, Bignami2003}, interpreted as cyclotron or atomic lines.
 The agreement of the dipolar B field ($\sim8\times10^{10}$ G) inferred from the cyclotron line interpretation \cite{Bignami2003}, and the dipolar B field ($\sim9.8\times10^{10}$ G) inferred from its period and period derivative \cite{Gotthelf2007, Gotthelf2013}, established 1E~1207.4$-$5209 as a low magnetic field neutron star.

-Over the past two decades, searches for radio pulses from CCOs have yielded only upper limits~\cite{Gaensler2000, Halpern2007, Lu2024}.
-This persistent radio silence—alongside their purely thermal X-ray emission, exceptionally low spin-down rates, and absence of counterparts at other wavelengths—has led to the hypothesis that CCOs may represent a distinct evolutionary pathway among young neutron stars~\cite{Wu2021}.
-One proposed explanation is the ``anti-magnetar” model~\cite{Halpern2010, Gotthelf2013}, in which CCOs are born with intrinsically weak external dipole fields, insufficient to sustain active magnetospheres.
-An alternative scenario involves magnetic-field burial by fallback accretion~\cite{Ho2011, Vigano2012}, where initially strong fields are submerged beneath the crust by a large amount of mass accreted soon after neutron star formation~\cite{Chevalier1989,Muslimov1996,Geppert1999,Bernal2010} and gradually re-emerge over timescales of $10^3$–$10^5$ years.
-A third possibility invokes a stochastic dynamo during the proto-neutron star phase~\cite{Gourgouliatos2020, Igoshev2021}, which generates a highly tangled internal field, with either a weak or absent dipole component.